Carlow College Logo

 Professional Associations:

-Book Review Editor and Postgraduate Representative, Women’s History Association of Ireland
+Book Review Editor, Women’s History Association of Ireland

 Member of Irish Association of Professional Historians